 Children who become ill at school will be cared for by the school nurse or in the designated clinic area.
 Simple first aid procedures will be administered when warranted.
 Emergencies will be handled appropriately and parents will be promptly notified.
-If your child requires the administration of medicine during school hours, the parent and/or guardian of the student must hand deliver the medication, in its original prescription container, to the school nurse.
-No internal medicines such as Pepto-Bismol or Tylenol shall be given without prior parent approval.
+If your child requires the administration of medicine during school hours, the parent and/or guardian of the student must hand deliver the medication, in its original prescription container, to the school nurse.No internal medicines such at Pepto-Bismol or Tylenol shall be given without prior parent approval.
 Authorization to administer Pepto-Bismol or Tylenol shall be given to school personnel by signing the appropriate authorization notice sent home at the beginning of the year.
 Children with a temperature of 100 degrees or higher will need to be picked up immediately.
 Children with contagious conditions may not return to school without medical certification from a doctor or the health department.
-Elementary school students cannot possess and self- administer asthma inhalers while on the school grounds due to inability to safely self- administer the medication at this age.
 If you would like your middle school student to possess his/her inhaler while in school or at a school sponsored activity, you will need to meet with the school nurse to obtain the authorization form.
 The authorization form will need to be completed and signed by the parent and the prescribing physician.
 Any necessary asthma medications can be administered by the school nurse with signed parental consent.
-All other types of medication (over the counter or prescription medication) should be sent with a child on the bus, in his/her lunchbox, or otherwise as this is a violation of the school safety policy
+All other types of medications should be given directly to the nurse by the parent and/or guardian in the original container with a clear label.
+No type of medication (over the counter or prescription medication) should be sent with a child on the bus, in his/her lunchbox, or otherwise as this is a violation of the school safety policy